linkvite/go/README.md

 # go
-🦫 Linkvite SDK for Go
+🦫 Go SDK for Linkvite.